 Restaurants are starting to rebound from the effects of COVID-19 and recent legislation introduced by Congress allows restaurants to use the Employee Retention Tax Credit.
-This credit can generate cashflow of up to $19,000 per employee for 2020 and the first half of 2021, providing needed liquidity and help for the struggling industry.
+This credit can generate cashflow of up to $33,000 per employee through December 31, 2021, providing needed liquidity and help for the struggling industry.

 What is the Employee Retention Credit?